Organizing with technology

 By moving beyond the ‘features lens’ favoured by vendors and the technology-as-external-object perspective, we are interested in offering new insight about the broader role of technology in the organizing.
 We are working on developing a more relational theory of technology, one where technology is decentered and where it is approached from the lens of co-constitution.
 This includes an ongoing collaboration with Paul Leonardi and Samer Faraj; and publications with Stella Pachidi, Georg von Krogh, Diane Bailey, Paul Leonardi, Pamela Hinds, and Samer Faraj

 Using detailed field studies around the introduction of new technologies in complex organizational settings, we are looking into how technology participates in organizational processes.
-This includes ongoing field work with PhD student Anand Bhardwaj in the study of how AI technology transforms 'operating room' scheduling in two leading Canadian medical centers; and ongoing field work with PhD student Anton Andersson who in the study of how precision medicine is emerging and being shaped in an anchor medical center.
+This includes ongoing field work with PhD student Anand Bhardwaj in the study of how AI technology transforms 'operating room' scheduling in two leading Canadian medical centers; and ongoing field work on the study of how precision medicine is emerging and being shaped in an anchor medical center

 Some representative papers: